 Differential and integral calculus of the polynomial, logarithmic, and exponential functions, including limits and continuity; rules of differentiation and integration; applications in the life sciences and business, including maximum/minimum problems and related rates; and the fundamental theorem of calculus.
-Prerequisite: Grade of C or above in MT 121 or a grade of B or above in high school algebra II or equivalent.
+Prerequisite: Grade of C or above in MT 121.